h3nse/Wizardly-Doomed-Wizards/README.md

 ### Overcharge

-You become overcharged if you gain charge while already charged While overcharged your temperature is at max, and you take more damage from it You also take a lot of damage and lose your charge if you become wet
+You become overcharged if you gain charge while already charged.
+While overcharged your temperature is at max, and you take more damage from it.
+You also take a lot of damage and lose your charge if you become wet

 ### Wetness

-While wet you are more susceptible to cold
+While wet you are more susceptible to cold.
 If you're too hot, you get cooled down and become dry

 ## Members